dotpep/LittleLemon/README.md

 - try Poetry

 - connect MySQL/PostgreSQL
-- provide Documentation for API
+- provide Documentation for API with Swagger
-- write Tests
+- write Tests with PyTest

 Just for future:
 - Docker